MetricDuck — Financial Analysis MCP server

 **Input tip:** queries matching the pattern of 2-5 uppercase letters are auto-extracted as a ticker.
 If you pass an all-caps company name (e.g., "AMCOR") that is NOT a ticker, the lookup may miss — pass "Amcor" with normal casing to force name-search behavior.
 On miss, this tool returns suggested near-matches when possible.

-- get_company_overview - Get comprehensive financial overview for a company in a single call.
+- get_company_overview (Company Overview) - Get comprehensive financial overview for a company in a single call.

 Includes: current price, valuation (P/E, P/B, EV multiples, PEG), profitability (revenue, margins, returns),